donomii/throff/README.md

 THIN converts a function into a THIN function, which has no private lexical environment - it shares its parents' lexical scope.

+THIN functions are mostly used for forcing throff to act a bit more like an imperative language:

+	PRINTLN x
+	WHEN true [ REBIND x => 5 ]
+	BIND x => 1

+will print "1"

+	PRINTLN x
+	WHEN true THIN [ REBIND x => 5 ]
+	BIND x => 1

+will print "1"

 #### MACRO function

 MACRO converts a function into a MACRO.
 MACROs have no lexical environment at all - they use the same environment as the caller (dynamic scope).

+Macros are heavily used to provide new langauge features in throff.
+For instance, the ```WITH array FROM hash``` is implemented with a macro.
+For many examples of macro use, look in throffbootstrap.go

 #### WITH array FROM hash

 Inserts hashkeys into the current namespace

+	PRINTLN a
 	WITH [ a b c ] FROM H[ a 1 b 2 c 3 ]H

 Loads the requested keys from the hash and puts them in the current environment.